meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 +++
-title = "Fitting a FORTH in 512 bytes" date = 2021-06-10
+title = "Fitting a Forth in 512 bytes" date = 2021-06-10
 +++